Services funded by the Student Services Fee

 - Our Tauira—Student Interest and Conflict Resolution team offers support for students when making complaints, appealing academic decisions, or resolving pastoral or accommodation issues.

 - The SSF pays VUWSA to deliver an independent advocacy service to help students with academic or personal problems.
-VUWSA also offers training and support for class representatives and Faculty delegates.
+VUWSA also offers training and support for class representatives and faculty delegates.

 Health services, counselling, and pastoral care

-We spend 59 percent of your Student Services Fee on providing health services, counselling and wellbeing services and other holistic student support.
+We spend 59 percent of your Student Services Fee on providing health services, counselling and wellbeing services, and other holistic student support.

 - Our Te Amaru—Disability Services assists students with temporary and ongoing impairments, so that they can fully engage and achieve in their studies.

-- Our Āwhina—Māori student support team offers specialised support and connections for our Maori tauira.
+- Our Āwhina—Māori student support team offers specialised support and connections for our Māori tauira.

 - Our Pasifika Student Success team provides our Pasifika students with holistic support and pastoral care.